ersanyamarya/react-koa-graphql-typescript-boilerplate/frontend/README.md

-# react-ts-material-parcel-graphql-boilerplate
+# react-ts-material-webpack-graphql-boilerplate

-Boiler plate code for React with TypeScript Material-ui Parcel bundler and Apollo GraphQL
+Boiler plate code for React with TypeScript Material-ui Webpack and Apollo GraphQL